jburzynski/TypeGenDocs/source/usingtypegen.rst

 TsIgnoreBaseAttribute
 ---------------------

-TsIgnoreBaseAttribute causes the base class/interface definition to be empty **and** the base type to not be generated (unless the base type itself is marked with an *ExportTs...* attribute).
+TsIgnoreBaseAttribute causes the base class/interface declaration to be empty **and** the base type to not be generated (unless the base type itself is marked with an *ExportTs...* attribute).

 .. code-block:: csharp